eCommerce SEO Best Practices Guide

 eCommerce Product Descriptions

 eCommerce product descriptions tend to be extremely neglected.
 Almost all the time we see product pages that offer little to no detail on the description of the product (outside 2-5 bullet points).
-If this is all you’re offering on your product pages then you’re most likely doing a poor job on Google search.
+If this all you’re offering on your product pages then you’re most likely doing a poor job on Google search.
 This also probably isn’t enough information for a consumer to go off as well.

 Every product on your page should have a unique, compelling description that contains your very best sales copy.
 Each product page should be written to the standards of the guide above ^^^ and contain all your SEO keywords and multiple calls to action.
 Think of the product description as just one aspect of the page.